GiuliaGhisolfi/ConditionalGANs/README.md

 │   ├── latent_vector_approximator.py # Code for approximating latent vectors
 │   ├── wgan.py                       # Wasserstein GAN (WGAN) implementation
 │
 ├── .gitignore                        # Files to ignore in version control ├── main_wgan.py                      # Main file for training the WGAN model ├── requirements.txt                  # Python dependencies
+│
-├── train_no_obj.ipynb                 # Jupyter Notebook for training using dataset without objects ├── train_obj.ipynb                    # Jupyter Notebook for training using dataset with objects
+├── test_no_obj.ipynb                 # Jupyter Notebook for testing the model on a dataset without objects ├── test_obj.ipynb                    # Jupyter Notebook for testing the model on a dataset with objects ├── train_no_obj.ipynb                # Jupyter Notebook for training using dataset without objects ├── train_obj.ipynb                   # Jupyter Notebook for training using dataset with objects
 ```

 ## Setting up the environment